Ujjawal55/fastapi/notes/notes.md

 - create the dependecies.py file in the company directories, write the logic and add that method in the router(main.py) as dependencies.

   [code](code.md#L732)

+# Installing alembic

+- database migration tools specifically designed for the sqlalchemy for the database migration control
+- installation process
+  - pip install alembic
+- Initialization
+  - alembic init {directory_name} (here it is alembic)

+# few changes so that the alembic will be connected to the postgresql database

+- alembic.ini
+  - sqlalchemy.url = {url value from the database}
+- alembic/env.py
+  - import models
+  - config = context.config (config the defualt)
+  - fileConfig(config.config_file_name) (config the defualt)
+  - target_metadata = models.Base.metadata

+# Changing existing user table using alembic

+### Adding the phone_number column in the user table